giselle-ferreira/Quiz-Seriados/README.md

 ># Quiz-Seriados

-+ A simple quiz made with javascript.
++ A simple quiz made with javascript, focusing on solidifying JS concepts.

 <br>